Human World

 How do fireworks get their beautiful colors?

-What creates those brilliant colors in fireworks?
+What creates the colors in fireworks?

 Metal salts commonly used in firework displays include: strontium carbonate (red fireworks), calcium chloride (orange fireworks), sodium nitrate (yellow fireworks), barium chloride (green fireworks) and copper chloride (blue fireworks).
 Purple fireworks are typically a mixture of strontium (red) and copper (blue) compounds.